Mount Panorama Circuit: Quarry Corner

 Sometimes confused with Griffins Bend, Quarry Corner is a right hander that immediately follows the Cutting.
 The corner is named after the quarry below the outside wall of the corner, accessible via an access road between it and the Cutting.
 As the circuit briefly flattens at the apex, drivers are sometimes required to short-shift between gears to avoid wheelspin.
 One of the most famous incidents in the history of the Bathurst 1000 occurred on the exit of this turn when Dick Johnson crashed his Ford Falcon XD out of the lead on lap 18 of the 1980 Hardie-Ferodo 1000.
-Johnson was unable to avoid a large rock that had fallen from the spectator area as he was passing a quick-lift tow truck at the time and had nowhere else to go.
+Johnson was unable to avoid a large rock that had been pushed from the spectator area as he was passing a quick-lift tow truck at the time and had nowhere else to go.
 The car was destroyed after running over the rock and hitting the outside concrete wall which the car almost leapt over (the wall had only been put in place prior to the 1979 Hardie-Ferodo 1000; before then the fence had consisted of railway sleepers and fence posts), taking with it Johnson's means of supporting his racing ambitions.
 An emotional public appeal followed during the race's telecast which re-launched Johnson's career.